 Can an employee cancel pre-booked annual leave due to the COVID-19 outbreak?

-As the Easter break and summer holiday season approaches, many employees will have made holiday arrangements and booked annual leave.
+As the summer holiday season approaches, many employees will have made holiday arrangements and booked annual leave.
 As a consequence of travel restrictions and flight cancellations those employees may now wish to cancel their annual leave and take it later in the year.
 Unless there is a provision within the contract of employment (or perhaps an applicable relevant or collective agreement) an employer doesn’t have to agree to such a request.
 However, where it doesn’t cause any inconvenience, an employer should consider agreeing to such a request, especially if there is work for the employee to carry out at a time when there is an increased level of absence.

 It should be taken into account that employees must be allowed to take their full statutory annual leave entitlement and allowing numerous employees to cancel holiday entitlement may create issues towards the end of the annual leave year.
 It may be possible, in agreeing to allow an employee to cancel their current annual leave arrangements, to enter into an agreement which allows the employer to be able to require the employee to take a period of leave at a later date when convenient to the business.